daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 $ mongorestore newedenfaces.bson
 ```

-Refresh the browser and you should see updated character count in the search field.
+You will not see updated character count in the search field just yet, since we haven't implemented an API endpoint for it.
+We will do that after the next section.

-Next, let's create the *Home* component - the initial page that displays 2 characters side by side.
+Next, let's create the *Home* component - initial page that displays 2 characters side by side.

-## Step 14.
+## Step 15.
 Home Component

 This is one of the simpler components whose only responsibility is to display 2 images and handle click events to know which one is the winning and which one is the losing character between the two.